Altus Group (TSE:AIF) Price Target Raised to C$70.00

-Altus Group (TSE:AIF) had its target price upped by equities research analysts at National Bankshares from C$57.82 to C$70.00 in a report released on Thursday, BayStreet.CA reports.
+Altus Group (TSE:AIF) had its price objective upped by equities researchers at National Bank Financial to C$70.00 in a research note issued on Thursday, Stock Target Advisor reports.
 The firm currently has an “outperform” rating on the stock.
-National Bankshares’ price objective indicates a potential upside of 20.98% from the stock’s current price.
+National Bank Financial’s price target suggests a potential upside of 21.46% from the stock’s previous close.

-Several other equities analysts have also weighed in on AIF.
-Royal Bank of Canada increased their price objective on Altus Group from C$62.00 to C$68.00 and gave the company an “outperform” rating in a report on Friday, May 7th.
-Scotiabank boosted their price target on shares of Altus Group from C$57.00 to C$58.00 in a research report on Friday, May 7th.
-TD Securities boosted their price target on shares of Altus Group from C$62.00 to C$68.00 and gave the company a “buy” rating in a research report on Friday, May 7th.
-CIBC raised their target price on Altus Group from C$52.50 to C$58.00 and gave the stock a “neutral” rating in a research note on Friday, May 7th.
-Finally, BMO Capital Markets restated a “na” rating and issued a C$63.00 target price (down previously from C$66.00) on shares of Altus Group in a research note on Friday, May 7th.
-One analyst has rated the stock with a hold rating and five have issued a buy rating to the company’s stock.
-The stock presently has a consensus rating of “Buy” and a consensus target price of C$57.25.
+A number of other equities analysts have also recently issued reports on AIF.
+TD Securities boosted their price objective on Altus Group from C$62.00 to C$68.00 and gave the company a “buy” rating in a report on Friday, May 7th.
+Scotiabank boosted their price objective on Altus Group from C$57.00 to C$58.00 in a report on Friday, May 7th.
+Royal Bank of Canada boosted their price objective on Altus Group from C$62.00 to C$68.00 and gave the company an “outperform” rating in a report on Friday, May 7th.
+BMO Capital Markets restated a “na” rating and set a C$63.00 price objective (down previously from C$66.00) on shares of Altus Group in a report on Friday, May 7th.
+Finally, National Bankshares upped their target price on Altus Group from C$57.82 to C$70.00 and gave the stock an “outperform” rating in a report on Thursday.
+One equities research analyst has rated the stock with a hold rating and six have given a buy rating to the company’s stock.
+Altus Group has a consensus rating of “Buy” and an average price target of C$58.25.

-In other news, Senior Officer Colin Boyd Johnston sold 7,480 shares of the stock in a transaction that occurred on Wednesday, May 12th.
-The shares were sold at an average price of C$56.15, for a total value of C$420,002.00.
-Following the transaction, the insider now owns 42,824 shares in the company, valued at approximately C$2,404,567.60.
+In related news, Senior Officer Colin Boyd Johnston sold 7,480 shares of the company’s stock in a transaction dated Wednesday, May 12th.
+The stock was sold at an average price of C$56.15, for a total transaction of C$420,002.00.
+Following the transaction, the insider now directly owns 42,824 shares of the company’s stock, valued at approximately C$2,404,567.60.

 Altus Group Limited provides software, data solutions, and independent advisory services to the commercial real estate (CRE) industry in Canada, the United States, Europe, and the Asia Pacific.
 It operates through Altus Analytics and Commercial Real Estate Consulting (CRE Consulting) segments.
 The Altus Analytics segment offers ARGUS Enterprise (AE) software for CRE valuation and portfolio management; ARGUS Developer and ARGUS EstateMaster software for development feasibility analysis; ARGUS API, an application programming interface; ARGUS Voyanta, a cloud-based data management solution; ARGUS Taliance, a cloud-based fund solution for alternative investment firms; and ARGUS Acquire, a cloud-based deal management solution for CRE acquisitions.